opb/laravel-hipchat/README.md

 # Hipchat Notifier for Laravel 4

-**Note: use version 0.2 for Laravel 4, version 0.3 and above for Laravel 5**

 Quickly and easily send messages to Hipchat rooms, backgrounding via the Laravel queue by default.
 Uses v1 of the Hipchat API, with auth keys (as opposed to v2 with OAuth).

 A couple of usage examples: